UMass-RC/unity-docs/docs/connecting/ssh.md

 ![PuTTY Fingerprint](res/putty_fingerprint.PNG)

+If this key matches what is on your terminal, go ahead and click "Accept".

 ### [CLI](https://www.w3schools.com/whatis/whatis_cli.asp) Users ###
 Windows, Mac, and most distributions of linux come with the OpenSSH client, which you can use to connect to Unity in your terminal.